-DPUP’s engagement and design processes were developed to ensure that the final Policy genuinely incorporates the voices of many people and agencies involved in the social sector.
+DPUP’s engagement and design processes were developed to ensure the final Policy incorporated the voices of many people and agencies involved in the social sector.

-You can read a full description of the engagement process, and the insights provided by the sector in our report What you told us.
-Read the full report [PDF 802 KB](external link).
-Read the report quick guide [PDF 416 KB](external link).
+Read about the engagement process and the insights provided by the sector: What you told us.
+Read the full report [PDF 802 KB] (external link) Read the report quick guide [PDF 416 KB](external link).

 Cabinet endorsed DPUP in November 2019.
 In early 2020 a foundation group of five government agencies and NGOs started to use DPUP.
 This group supported the development of practical tools and experience to help others progressively adopt DPUP.

-Although we developed DPUP for the social sector, it applies to all agencies as it provides clear guidance about what’s reasonable, and what’s not, when collecting or using people’s personal information.
+DPUP applies to all agencies as it provides clear guidance about what’s reasonable, and what’s not, when collecting or using people’s personal information.